 \subsection{Inference}

-We use the leave-one-state-out jackknife to estimate the variance of $\hat{\psi}_0^1$ (see, e.g., \cite{cameron2015practitioner}).\footnote{The jackknife approximates the bootstrap, which is sometimes used to estimate the variance of the OLS-based estimates using regression-calibration in the standard setting with iid data (\cite{carroll2006measurement}).} Specifically, we take the pool of treated states and generate a list of datasets that exclude each state.
+We use the leave-one-state-out jackknife to estimate the variance of $\hat{\psi}_0^1$ (see, e.g., \cite{cameron2015practitioner}).\footnote{The jackknife approximates the bootstrap, which is sometimes used to estimate the variance of the OLS-based estimates using regression-calibration in the standard setting with i.i.d. data (\cite{carroll2006measurement}).} Specifically, we take the pool of treated states and generate a list of datasets that exclude each state.
 For each dataset in this list we calculate the weights and the leave-one-state-out estimate of $\psi_0^1$.
-Throughout all iterations we hold our targeted mean fixed at $\bar{W}_0$.\footnote{That is, we treat $\bar{W}_0$ as identical to $\bar{X}_0$, ignoring the variability in the estimate.
-The variability in this estimate is of smaller order than the variability in $\hat{\psi}_0^1$, since the former does not depend on the number of states but instead the number of CPUMAs (and the sample size used to estimate each CPUMA-level covariate).
-We reiterate that $\bar{X}_0$ is fixed because our estimand is conditional on the observed covariate distribution of the non-expansion states.} When generating these estimates, if our preferred initial choice of $\delta$ does not converge, we gradually reduce the constraints (increase $\delta$) until we can obtain a solution.
+Throughout all iterations we hold our targeted mean fixed at $\bar{W}_0$.\footnote{That is, we treat $\bar{W}_0$ as identical to $\bar{X}_0$ and ignore the variability of the estimate.
+This variability is of smaller order than the variability in $\hat{\psi}_0^1$: the former does not depend on the number of states but instead decreases with the number of CPUMAs among the control states and the sample sizes used to estimate each CPUMA-level covariate.
+Recall that $\bar{X}_0$ is fixed because our estimand is conditional on the observed covariate values of the non-expansion states.} When generating these estimates, if our preferred initial choice of $\delta$ does not converge, we gradually reduce the constraints (increase $\delta$) until we can obtain a solution.
 For each dataset we also re-estimate $\hat{X}_{A=1}$ before estimating the weights to account for the variability in the covariate adjustment procedure.
 We then estimate the variance:

 where $S_{(s)}$ is the estimator of $\psi_0^1$ with treated state $s$ removed, and $S_{(\cdot)} = \frac{1}{m_1} \sum_{s:A_s=1} S_{(s)}$.
 In other settings the jackknife has been shown to be a conservative approximation of the bootstrap, such as in \cite{efron1981jackknife}, which we apply in Appendix \ref{app:AsecI}, Proposition \ref{prop:jackknife} to give a partial result for our application.
 In a simulation study mirroring our setting with $m_1 = 25$ units (available in Appendix~\ref{app:simstudy}), we obtain close to nominal coverage rates using these variance estimates.\footnote{When more substantial undercoverage occurs it is likely due to bias.}